Alexmhack/advanced_bootstrap/README.md

 on the large screen. col-md-12 is for making the element cover the whole screen when medium size.
 In the second and third column we have col-md-6 which will place the two cols on the medium screen, all these sections and columns will be device responsive.

+# Image Click Redirection
+To enable the image clicking and redirecting to another url then we can enclose our div .mask with anchor tags.